mtlynch/mtlynch.io/content/posts/stripe-recording-its-customers/index.md

 I looked around for an official disclosure from Stripe about this behavior, but I couldn't find anything.
 The closest I found is this vague paragraph on [their npm package description](https://www.npmjs.com/package/@stripe/stripe-js), which the Stripe support rep quoted to me:

->To best leverage Stripe’s advanced fraud functionality, ensure that Stripe.js is loaded on every page, not just your checkout page.
+> To best leverage Stripe’s advanced fraud functionality, ensure that Stripe.js is loaded on every page, not just your checkout page.
 This allows Stripe to detect anomalous behavior that may be indicative of fraud as customers browse your website.

 The [privacy policy](https://stripe.com/privacy) is a bit more specific about the data they collect, but it implies that they're collecting this data on stripe.com rather than on customer sites:

->Our Sites use cookies and other technologies to function effectively.
+> Our Sites use cookies and other technologies to function effectively.
 These technologies record information about your use of our Sites, including:
 >
-> * Browser and device data, such as IP address, device type, operating system and Internet browser type, screen resolution, operating system name and version, device manufacturer and model, language, plug-ins, add-ons and the language version of the Sites you are visiting;
+> - Browser and device data, such as IP address, device type, operating system and Internet browser type, screen resolution, operating system name and version, device manufacturer and model, language, plug-ins, add-ons and the language version of the Sites you are visiting;
-> * Usage data, such as time spent on the Sites, pages visited, links clicked, language preferences, and the pages that led or referred you to our Sites.
+> - Usage data, such as time spent on the Sites, pages visited, links clicked, language preferences, and the pages that led or referred you to our Sites.
 >
->We also may collect information about your online activities on websites and connected devices over time and across third-party websites, devices, apps and other online features and services.
+> We also may collect information about your online activities on websites and connected devices over time and across third-party websites, devices, apps and other online features and services.

 Worryingly, the privacy policy also includes loose wording that allows Stripe to sell this data to advertisers:

->When you visit our Sites or online services, both we and certain third parties collect information about your online activities over time and across different sites to provide you with advertising about products and services tailored to your individual interests (this type of advertising is called “interest-based advertising”).
+> When you visit our Sites or online services, both we and certain third parties collect information about your online activities over time and across different sites to provide you with advertising about products and services tailored to your individual interests (this type of advertising is called “interest-based advertising”).

 ## Mitigation